sagold/json-schema-library/README.md

   draft?: string;
   // a context to share
   remote: SchemaNode;
+  /** a list of remotes to add, requires a unique $id for each schema.
+Will be ignored if remote is set */
+  remotes: JsonSchema[];
   // if format-validations should create errors.
 Defaults to true
   formatAssertion: boolean | "meta-schema";
   /** set to true to throw an Error on errors in input schema.
 Defaults to false */